TheAlphaJas/rawML-Python/README.md

 pip install numpy
 ```

+### Usage Instructions
+Just clone this repository.
+In the cloned folder, create your python file, and start using away!
+(the rawML folder is essential.
+Copy it wherever you wish, and import from it)

 ### Code Example
 The demo.py file shows how one can define a rML model, define the loss function, optimzer and stich it together.
 Model training and inference examples are also shown.
 ```